jmstoic/menu/INDEX.md

 - `Tags` ( new, necessary for better highlighting of celebrity/veteran choices easily by hashtagging )
 - `Category` Codes ( previously one category only )

+## Brands

-And then there is `Brand` information including:
+And then there is the information about the producer including:
 - A unique `ID` that is part of the `SKU` for `Products`
 - A display `Name` the `Brand` refers to itself by.
 - The `Instagram` and/or `Twitter`, `Facebook`, `LinkedIn` profiles, etc.
 - Website address.
+- More in the future, such as a promotional materials, etc.

 All this information comes together in every `Product Description` for purchasing online, but it need not be entered in many different places.
 Instead we keep it here in this index which all regions maintain.
 It is intentionally "almost" human readable and not overly intimidating to look at and pretty easily figure out what it means.